-We’ve picked out a handful of the most significant social media statistics for 2017.
-Where should you focus your efforts in the coming year and why?
+Back in January we picked out a handful of the most significant social media statistics for 2017.
+Is this where you’ve focused your efforts this year?

 Social media ad spend surpasses TV